 Do You Mind…?

 You can replace the expression “Would You Mind” with “Do You Mind.”
 Both can serve the same purpose of making requests in formal contexts.
-When you use “Do you mind” to make requests, you also use the present participle form (base+ing) of the verb.
+When you use “Do you mind” to make requests, you also use the verb’s present participle form (base+ing).
 The following examples would make the idea clearer.

 |Do you mind joining the meeting this afternoon?|

 Do you mind writing a letter on behalf of all of us?